Polyconseil/grocker/Readme.rst

 *Grocker* uses ``debian:jessie`` as its base image.
 But we have plans to allow using a lightweight distribution such as Alpine Linux in a near future.

-*Grocker* is hosted on Github at https://github.com/polyconseil/Grocker
+*Grocker* is hosted on Github at https://github.com/polyconseil/Grocker.
+*Grocker* full documentation is available on https://grocker.readthedocs.io/.

 Installation
 ============